 - Encourages the development of candidates’ professional identities as educators through the study of philosophy, ethnography, learning theory, pedagogy, and school organization.

-- Engages candidates in reflection about a teacher’s important roles as child advocate, school reformer, social change agent, and environmental advocate.
+- Engages candidates in reflection about a teacher’s important roles as child advocate, school reformer, social change agent, and ecological literacy advocate.

 - Produces elementary school teachers with demonstrated expertise in reading instruction, using research-based reading theory and validated methodology, practiced in supervised settings.